-Requirement(s) Indicator(s) 3.2.1: Teachers appropriately implement the curriculum, supervise and assess trainees, contribute to the program, and role model effective practice.
-3.2.1.1: The number, credentials, competencies, and scope of practice of the teachers are adequate to provide the breadth and depth of the discipline, including required clinical teaching, academic teaching, appropriate research, and assessment and feedback to trainees.
-3.2.1.2: The number, credentials, competencies, and scope of practice of the teachers are sufficient to supervise trainees in all learning environments, including when trainees are on-call.
-3.2.1.3: There is a designated individual who facilitates the involvement of trainees in scholarly activities, including research, as appropriate.
+Requirement(s) Indicator(s) 3.2.1 (modified): Unit supervisors appropriately implement the curriculum, supervise and assess trainees, contribute to the program, and role model effective practice.
+3.2.1.1 (modified): The number, credentials, competencies, and scope of practice of the unit supervisors are adequate to provide the breadth and depth of the discipline, including unit content expertise, effective mentorship, and the required assessment and feedback to trainees.
+For the leadership unit, unit supervisors are expected to have a minimum of one year's experience in a leadership role (does not have to be a physician).
+For the scholarship unit, unit supervisors are expected to have a doctoral degree with or without clinical experience, or be a clinican with a graduate degree (i.e., minimum of a master's degree) in education or research, with recognized experience in planning, managing, and undertaking successful scholarly projects in medical education.
+3.2.1.2 (modified): The number, credentials, competencies, and scope of practice of the unit supervisors are sufficient to supervise trainees in all learning environments.
+3.2.1.3 (discipline-specific): The AFC director is a clinician with demonstrated expertise and a track record of leadership in medical education.